Damp and Condensation

 A common misnomer is that improving insulation is the answer but the relationship between insulation and damp is a complicated one.
 By and large, insulation keeps a house warmer – including the inside surface of the walls.
 Condensation is less likely to build up on a warm surface, so insulating a property reduces risk.

-However, insulation needs to be installed correctly.
+Insulation needs to be installed correctly.
 We have seen cases where insulation is actually the cause of damp issues.
-This shouldn’t be the case when insulation is installed properly, and as long as the home was suitable for the insulation method chosen – but insulation is not the solution to an existing damp problem.
+This shouldn’t be the case when insulation is installed properly, as long as the home was suitable for the insulation method chosen – but insulation is not the solution to an existing damp problem.

 In fact, it could make it worse or move it somewhere else.
 For example, if you had areas of defective external pointing before you installed cavity wall insulation, it could have been leaking down the cavity.
 When you fill the cavity, the insulation may cause dampness internally.